 A. STEM figures have appropriate markup that indicates that the image is a figure.
-Fail Additional Information: 0/10 figure markups did not convey meaning.
-Pgs 11, 12, 14, 16, 17, 20, 21, 22, 33, 34 all had images and were checked.
-Overall the (labels/tags) did not convey meaning.
-This is because the figures did not include markups.
-In other words the figures did not have a label or tag specifying them as figures.
+Pass Additional Information: 10/10 figure markups did not convey meaning.
+Pgs 4, 5, 6, 7, 8 (2images), 9, 12, 12, and 13 all had images and were checked.
+Overall the (labels/tags) did convey meaning.
+B. STEM graphs have appropriate markup that indicates that the image is a graph.
+N/A Additional Information: No Graphs Found throughout the book.

-B. STEM graphs have appropriate markup that Fail indicates that the image is a graph.
-Additional Information: 0/9 graph markups did not convey meaning.
-There were a total of 9 graphs throought the entire book.
-The graphs were found in pages 38, 39, 41 (2 images), 44, 47, 48, 51, 56.
-The graphs did not include any labels or tags.
-Meaning that the graphs had no label or tag identifying them as graphs.
 C. STEM equations have appropriate markup that indicates that the image is an equation.
-Fail Additional Information: O/5 equation markup conveyed meaning.
-There were a total of 5 equations found throughout the entire book.
-These equations were found in Pgs 47, 52, 53, 55, 58 all had equations and were checked.
-Markups did not convey meaning.
-There were no labels or tags that identified the equations.
+N/A Additional Information: No Equations found throughout the book.
 D. STEM tables have appropriate markup that indicates the image is a table.
-Fail Additional Information: 0/10 table markups did not provide enough information to convey meaning.
-Pgs 29 (2 tables), 31(3 tables), 32, 41,45, and 66 (2 tables) all had tables and were checked.
-Overall markups did not convey meaning.
-There were no labels or tags that identified the tables as tables.
+Pass Additional Information: 2/2 table markups did provide enough information to convey meaning.
+Pgs 22, and 33 all had tables and were checked.
+There were only 2 tables found throughout the book.
+Overall markups did convey meaning.
 E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Fail Additional Information: O/10 notation markups were sufficient to convey meaning.
+Pass Additional Information: 10/10 notation markups were sufficient to convey meaning.
 There were not descriptions of the figures.
-Pgs 11, 12, 14, 16, 17, 20, 21, 22, 33, 34 all had figures and were checked.
-The notation markups were not sufficient enought to convey presentation.
+Pgs 4, 5, 6, 7, 8 (2 images), 9, 12 (2 images), 13 all had figures and were checked.
+The notation markups were sufficient enought to convey presentation.
 F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Fail

-Additional Information: 0/9 notation markups did no convey meaning.
-Pgs 38, 39, 41(2graphs), 47, 48, 51, 56 had graphs and were all checked.
-There were no notation markups therefore this was not enough to convey the presentation.
+N/A Additional Information: No Graphs Found throughout the book.
 G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Fail Additional Information: 0/5 equation markups of equations were descriptive enough to be understood.
-Pgs 47, 52, 53, 55, and 58 all had equations and were checked.
-All equations did not include notation markups therefore this was not sufficient enough to convey the presentation.
+N/A Additional Information: No equations found throughout the book.
 H. Assistive technology used can access the content from the STEM tables.
-Fail Additional Information: 0/10 notation markups provided good descriptions sufficient enough to convey meaning.
-Pgs 29 (2 tables), 31 (3 tables), 32, 41, 45, and 66 (2 tables) all had tables and were checked.
-There were no notation markups therefore there was not sufficient enough to convey presentation.
+Pass Additional Information: 0/2 notation markups provided good descriptions sufficient enough to convey meaning.
+Pgs 22 and 32 all had tables and were checked.
+There was a total of 2 tables throughout the books.
+Notation markups were sufficient enough to convey presentation.